mirko-verardo/md2sl_thesis_mv/README.md

 ## Questions

 - "Agent stopped due to iteration limit or time limit" problem with multiagent
-- can last iteration fail and the middle ones instead create a working code?
+- Problem: last iteration can fail and the middle ones instead create a working code
-- **Supervisor**: difference between actions
+- **Supervisor**:
     - system_metrics complete_round(): not in GENERATE_PARSER and CORRECT_ERROR?
-    - compilation_check: agents make confusion between them? can i avoid it?
-        - ```tool_code compilation_check``` is not a valid tool, try one of [compilation_check]
+    - What does ExceptionTool() needed for?

 # Sam nothes (old)